srtfisher/Lockdown-WPAdmin/README.md

 Lockdown WP Admin
 =============

-This is a free WordPress plugin that will add security to your WordPress site.
-It will hide the admin area and rename the login area.
-Also, it add HTTP auth to your login area, too.
-We want to make sure you're safe on the web.
+This plugin will hide /wp-admin/ when you aren't logged in.
+If a user isn't logged in and they attempt to access /wp-admin/ directly, they will be unable to and it will return a 404.
+It can also rename the login URL.
+Also, you can add HTTP authentication directly from WP admin and add custom username/password combinations for the HTTP auth, or use the WordPress credentials.
+This doesn't touch any .htaccess files or change the WordPress core files.
+All the CSS/Images under /wp-admin/ are still accessible, just not the .php ones.
+If you enable HTTP authencation, it will add HTTP auth to the PHP files in /wp-admin/

 Author
 ------